Estimated Reading Time: 15 mins

 This particular event in my life went very much like this.

-My items were heavy and the walk from the car park to the flat was quite a distance.
+My belongings were heavy and the walk from the car park to the flat was quite a distance.

-I walked out as he was there and quickly tried to explain myself.
-I was just moving in.
-My luggage was heavy, I was alone and simply trying to make the process easier.
+I stepped outside as he was there and quickly tried to explain.
+I told him I was just moving in, that my luggage was heavy, and that I was on my own, simply trying to make the process easier.

-I then pointed out my car permit in the hopes of corroborating my explanation.
+I then pointed out my valid car permit in the hopes of corroborating my explanation.

 Image by Roland DRz on pexels